anantdhok/Cab-Booking-System-API/README.md

   npx sequelize-cli db:create
   npx sequelize-cli db:migrate
   ```
-4. Use seeder to import example data for users,
+4. Use seeder to import test data, or add new entries using routes.
   ```sh
   npx sequelize-cli db:seed:all
   ```
-  or, register new entries using routes.
 6. Finally, Run the project by running,
   ```sh
   node index.js